naduni99x/hacktitude_2023.github.io/README.md

 ### Clone the project to your local computer

 Git repository URL and credentials will be available at the start of the contest through a link.
-This link will be emailed to you.
+This link will be emailed only to the team leader.

-Use Git to clone the project to the local development environment using your given credentials.
-Please note that individual team members will have own git credentials, but the repository will be common for a team.
+Use Git to clone the project to the local development environment using the credentials that will be shared with the team leader.

 * git clone `<repository-url>`